 Step 3

 Internship / On-the-Job Training: Help in developing paid work experience opportunities and educating business partners on hiring practices, benefits, and support of individuals with ASD.
 The length of the placement is up to the employer, ranging from 8 to 24 weeks.
-Salaries are paid for by the employers and the intern’s job coaches are paid for by state agencies such as vocational rehabilitation programs.
+Salaries are paid for by the employers and the intern’s job coaches are paid for by Employment and Independence for People with Disabilities (Vocational Rehabilitation).

 Step 4